 The Office of Student Engagement and Inclusion believes in assisting the UHart community in creating a culturally diverse and sensitive campus by providing student-centered support programs, cultural events, and tools for personal growth experiences.

-The Inclusion Center is located in Gengras Student Union (GSU 207).
-The Center serves as a bridge builder for all Student Government Association identity/affinity clubs and organizations on campus, engaging students and members of the University community of all backgrounds.
+The Inclusion Center is located in Gengras Student Union (GSU 205).
+The Office serves as a bridge builder for all Student Government Association identity/affinity clubs and organizations on campus, engaging students and members of the University community of all backgrounds.

 Connect with like-minded peers, grow through shared experiences, and strengthen your network of support across UHart.